Connected Backup Technical FAQ

 If a security descriptor for a file or folder changes, the software considers the file or directory to be different than its previous version and backs up the security descriptors for the file or folder.
 The software backs up file content only if it determines that the content has changed in addition to the security descriptor.

 - The software uses Microsoft Volume Shadow Copy Service (VSS) for open file backup.
-This service is available in Windows XP.

 - If the disk drive does not have sufficient disk space available, the software does not backup the open file and logs a message in the software history.